varnish/zipnish/README.md

 2. Make the application function as close to ZipKin as possible.
 3. Copy the ZipKin user-interface folder and try to use the user interface of ZipKin to display your data.
 That way no work has to be performed on the frontend UI part.
 4. This way we will also be able to re-use any opensource UI updates that happen inside ZipKin.
+5. Document functionality implemented.
+The flow of the system.

 ## Tracking Micro-Services via Varnish Cache ##